x676f64/secureum-mind_map/content/7. Audit Findings 101/Assimilators use a deprecated Chainlink API.md

 In the worst-case scenario, the deprecated contract could cease to report the latest values, which would very likely cause liquidity providers to incur losses.

-1. Recommendation: Use the latest stable versions of any external libraries or contracts leveraged by the codebase
+### Recommendation:
-2. Undetermined Risk severity finding from [ToB’s Audit of DFX Finance](https://github.com/dfx-finance/protocol/blob/main/audits/2021-05-03-Trail_of_Bits.pdf)
+Use the latest stable versions of any external libraries or contracts leveraged by the codebase
 ___
 ## Slide Screenshot
 ![058.png](../../images/7.%20Audit%20Findings%20101/058.png)